sebastienros/parlot/docs/parsers.md

 ### Integer

 Matches an integral numeric value.
+By default the plus `+` and `-` signs are not parsed unless the `NumberOptions.AllowSign` is specified.

 ```c#
 Parser<long> Integer()